trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

     [Return:Array{Dict{String,Any}}] array = allRefinementRegions(proj::Project)
 ```

-A refinement region can be edited by using the following
+A refinement region can be edited by using the following:
 ```
    [Return:nothing]         setRefinementType!(r::Dict{String,Any}, type::String)
    [Return:String]          getRefinementType(r::Dict{String,Any})